Section 780: pipes and pipelines

 4. Valuation Scheme

-Pipelines will be valued on a bespoke contractor’s basis spreadsheet which is held by the NSU I & C team.
+Pipelines will be valued on a bespoke contractor’s basis spreadsheet which is held by the NVU I & C team.

 Stage 2 allowances will be in accordance with the scale attached below